Jakob Beurlin: Life

 Beurlin was born in Dornstetten.
 In November 1533, he entered the University of Tübingen.
-When the Protestant Reformation was introduced there in 1534, he remained faithful to Catholicism, diligently studying philosophy and the writings of the Church Fathers.
+When the Protestant Reformation was introduced there in 1534, he remained faithful to Roman Catholicism, diligently studying philosophy and the writings of the Church Fathers.
 His transition to the new doctrine took place quietly.

 In 1541 he was made administrator of the Martinianum, a foundation for needy students, and at the same time lectured on philosophy.
 In 1549 he accepted the pastorate of Derendingen near Tübingen, and in 1551 he was called as professor to Tübingen.
 On 2 June 1557 he examined and signed, together with other theologians, the Confessio Virtembergica, which had been prepared for the Council of Trent, and in the month of August, together with Johannes Brenz's friend Johann Isenmann, he went to Langensalza and afterward to Saxony to come to an understanding with the theologians and councilors of the Elector Maurice concerning the Württemberg Confession as compared with the Saxon, which bad also been prepared for the Council of Trent.

 In November 1551, in company with Luther's former steward, Jodocus Neuheller, pastor at Entringen, he was sent as theological adviser of the Württemberg delegates to Trent, where they took notes of the disputations.
 On 13 January 1552 both returned home, but on 7 March Beurlin, Brenz, Jacob Heerbrand and Valentin Vannius again started for Trent to oppose the decisions of the Council, and to defend the Confessio Virtembergica before it.
 The Council would not hear them in a public session, and they returned home.